Whether you’re running a small business or a large enterprise, facilitating effective communication is probably at the top of your priority list.

 Available for: Web, Mac, Windows, Linux, Android, and iOS

-Pricing: Free plan available; Paid plans start at $2.49 per user per month
+Pricing: Free plan available; paid plans start at $2.49 per user per month

-Google Chat — Best for Google Workspace users
+Google Chat — best for Google Workspace users

 Fans of the Google Workspace arsenal of tools might have tried Google Chat, a team chat app with a simple interface and a decent volume of features.